- Challenges in International Development

 - Global Environmental Health & Energy

-The purpose of this the GEHE Working Group is to bring together students working on global environmental health, energy access and energy poverty.
-This group will create a forum for students to share their own research and writing: to engage in a critical, interdisciplinary way with global health and energy challenges and to ignite a research and policy dialogue around an under-studied global issue.
+The GEHE Working Group brings together students working on global environmental health, energy access and energy poverty.
+We create a forum for students to share their own research at all stages and to receive feedback from an engaged, interdisciplinary audience.
+GEHE members are involved with the global health and energy communities, and we share new and exciting research and networking opportunities through our working group platform.
+We are committed to igniting a research and policy dialogue surrounding these under-studied, global issues.

 - Informed Choices for Equitable Development

 Contact: Romina Tome / firstname.lastname@example.org